Home | About USIG | What's New | Events

 A. Inurement

-There are no express legal provisions that govern the financial transactions or self-dealing between not-for-profit organizations and their directors, officers, employees or family members of insiders.
-Common law practice, however, dictates that neither income nor assets can be distributed to employees, directors, founders, or any other person other than for the fulfillment of the organization’s statutory purposes.
-Reasonable compensation for services rendered in the course of fulfilling the activities of the organizations is allowed.
+Common law practice dictates that neither the income nor assets of a not-for-profit organization can be distributed to employees, directors, founders, or any other person other than for the fulfillment of the organization's statutory purposes.
+Reasonable compensation for services rendered in the course of fulfilling the activities of an organization is allowed.
 According to local experts, as a matter of common law practice, this prohibition extends to NGOs, trusts and foundations.

-Regulation 14 of the NGO Act Regulations, 1990 provides that; “an organization or a member or employee of the organization shall not use the organization directly or indirectly to engage in any gainful activities for the economic interest…of any of its members or employees.”
+Regulation 15(1) of the NGO Registration Regulations, 2009 provides that "an organization or a member or employee of the organization shall not use the organization directly or indirectly to engage in any gainful activities for individual interests except for the economic interest of the organization or in fulfilling its objectives."
 According to local experts, as a matter of common law practice, this prohibition extends to all NPOs including trusts and foundations.

 B. Proprietary Interest